MRCORD/Peru2040/docs/governance/institutional-framework.md

 - International cooperation and standards participation

 #### Nuclear Regulatory Authority (FANR Model)
+The proposed nuclear regulatory body is modeled on the United Arab Emirates' Federal Authority for Nuclear Regulation (FANR).
+FANR is recognized as a best-practice example of a newly established, independent regulator that successfully implemented a peaceful nuclear energy program by adhering to the highest international standards of safety, security, and transparency (IAEA, 2018).

 ```mermaid
 graph TD
     A[Nuclear Authority Board] --> B[Director General]